ionic-team/capacitor/site/docs-md/cordova/migrating-from-cordova-to-capacitor.md

 It's impossible to cover every `config.xml` element available.
 However, most questions relating to "How do I configure X in Capacitor?" should be thought of as "How do I configure X in [platform] (iOS/Android)?" when searching online for answers.

 ## Setting Scheme

-When using Ionic with Cordova, your app uses `cordova-plugin-ionic-webview` by default.
-Capacitor uses its own webview, with its own origin.
-This means that using a origin-binded Web API like local storage, will result in a loss of data.
-The origin on iOS for `cordova-plugin-ionic-webview` is different from the Capacitor one.
+When using Ionic with Cordova, your app uses `cordova-plugin-ionic-webview` by default, which on iOS uses `ionic://` scheme for serving the content.
+Capacitor apps use `capacitor://` as default scheme on iOS.
+This means that using a origin-binded Web API like LocalStorage, will result in a loss of data as the origin is different.
 This can be fixed by changing the scheme that is used for serving the content:

 ```json
 {